-- No more than two IN or NOT IN statements per WHERE clause. - You cannot use the NOT operator as a conjunction with semi-joins and anti-joins.
+- You can't use more than two IN or NOT IN statements per WHERE clause. - You can't use the NOT operator as a conjunction with semi-joins and anti-joins.
 Using it converts a semi-join to an anti-join, and the reverse.
 Instead of using the NOT operator, write the query in the appropriate semi-join or anti-join form.

-Main query limits:
+Main guery limits:

-The following restrictions apply to the main WHERE clause of a semi-join or anti-join query:
+The following restrictions apply to the main WHERE clause of a semi-join or anti-join guery:

-- The left operand must query a single ID (primary key) or reference (foreign key) field.
-The selected field in a subquery can be a reference field.
+- The left operand must guery a single ID (primary key) or reference (foreign key) field.
+The selected field in a subguery can be a reference field.
 For example:

+'''

-''' SELECT Id
+SELECT Id

 FROM Idea

-WHERE (Id IN (SELECT ParentId FROM Vote WHERE CreatedDate > LAST_WEEK AND
+WHERE (Id IN (SELECT ParentId FROM Vote WHERE CreatedDate > LAST WEEK AND

 Parent.Type='Idea'))

 '''

 The left operand can't use relationships.
-For example, the following semi-join query is invalid due to the Account.Id relationship field:
+For example, the following semi-join query is invalid due to the Account.
+Id relationship field:

 '''

 SELECT Id

 FROM Contact

 WHERE Account.Id IN

 (

 SELECT ...

 )

 '''